vagnum08/cpupower-gui/README.md

 - For Debian and Ubuntu based systems you should use `-Dpkla=true`

 ## Install
-To uninstall run `ninja -C build install`
+To install run `ninja -C build install`

 ## Uninstall